 The contact rate is the percentage of attempts that result in a contact.

-A coordinated GOTV is a GOTV program where all campaigns in your area feed most of their resources and volunteers into one program during GOTV.
-Ideally, this would be established a month in advance and all candidates would be brought in.
+A coordinated Get out the Vote (GOTV) is a GOTV-phase program where all campaigns in your area feed most of their resources and volunteers into one program during GOTV.
+Ideally, this would be established a month in advance, and all candidates would be brought in.

 A core message is a few sentences that clearly explain who the candidate is, why they’re running, and their promise to voters.

 A crisis response is a strategic response that reacts to an event or situation that could have a significant negative impact on a campaign’s goals.

 Cultural oppression refers to any aspect of culture that can be used to legitimize mistreatment of or violence against non-dominant social groups.
 For example, racial stereotypes that associate Black communities with crime and danger reinforce oppressive practices such as housing discrimination and over-policing.

 The cycle is the time period between Election Days.
 Generally, this is considered the timeframe a campaign has to work toward its goal of getting its candidate elected.
 For example, the 2020 election cycle is generally understood as the day after the 2018 election through Election Day 2020.
 You will often hear people say they have worked “two cycles,” which means two campaigns, even if they didn’t have a job for the full two years of each cycle.
 In the media, this often refers to the two-year federal election cycle (e.g., 2019-2020 is the 2020 cycle).
 Note: For campaign finance purposes, states may define the “election cycle” differently than this colloquial definition.

 Daisy-chaining is the process of building new campaign messages off of past interactions.
 For example, after a supporter has donated, your campaign would continue acknowledging and building off that interaction in future emails to that supporter.

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.